eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 # DE10-Nano on-board Accelerometer

-## FPGA and Accelerometer
+## Accelerometer
+### Speeding Up, Slowing Down, Changing Direction

+### Communicate with the Accelerometer

 [//]: # (This syntax works like a comment, and won't appear in any output.)
+[//]: # (opkg is a package manager -- a package is a pre-compiled application such as Plotly.)

 ## Purpose and Overview
+The output of the accelerometer (raw data) is sent to graphing software for data visualization and interpretation.
+The sensor has 3 axes of measurement and we measure ALL 3 axes to show when the board is in motion.

 In this tutorial you'll learn to:
 * Interface with the board's built-in accelerometer (a digital sensor) using an I2C\* interface.
 * Use Intel’s I/O and sensor libraries (MRAA and UPM) to get data from the accelerometer.
 * Use opkg to (get stuff from the Web to expand your development environment?)
-[//]: # (opkg is a package manager -- a package is a pre-compiled application such as Plotly.)
 * Determine (record, collect?) acceleration (data) by tapping or gently shaking the board.
 Keeping track of the g-forces on the board.
 * Translate the acceleration data into +/- g-force values to demonstrate the motion of the DE10-Nano board.
 * Integrate (make sense of and interpret) the accelerometer data using different open-source technologies: Express\* (web server) and Plotly\* (graphing library).

 **Note**: Both Express.js and Plotly.js are non-restrictive MIT licensed technologies.

-To follow along with this tutorial, the only hardware you'll need is the DE10-Nano board.
-The output of the accelerometer (raw data) is sent to graphing software for data visualization and interpretation.
-The sensor has 3 axes of measurement and we measure ALL 3 axes to show when the board is in motion.

 [//]: # (For getting a tilt/orientation vector you would need to do a bit of trigonometry on the accelerometer data and that is not shown.)

-## Next Steps
-[//]: # (Move to the end of document.)

-Now that you've learned to... and have been given the tools to make sense of the data output from the accelerometer (visualize the data with graphing software)...

-## FPGAs and Accelerometer
 [//]: # (This syntax works like a comment, and won't appear in any output.)
-Field programmable gate arrays (FPGAs), are programmable chips that provide developers with a few key advantages: customization, flexibility, plus power & performance.

 [//]: # (Description of MRAA and UPM and provide further links.)